revaturelabs/interviewquestions/Java/Java 8/stream api.md

 <details><summary> Show Answer</summary>

-- map()- will work on the streams and transform the single input value into single output.
+- map()- will work on the streams and transform the single input value into a single output.
-- flatMap()- will work on the streams and transform the single input value into mulitple outputs by flattening it.
+- flatMap()- will work on the streams and transform the single input value into multiple outputs by flattening it.

 </details>

-12: When do we need sorted intermediate operation to be performed?
+12: When do we need a sorted intermediate operation to be performed?

 <details><summary> Show Answer</summary>

 - sorted can be used when we need to return the stream of elements in sorted order like sorting arrays.
-- Example: return the student database sorted with their department id's.
+- Example: return the student database sorted with their department ids.

 </details>